Correa's 2-run HR for Twins caps 4-run 9th vs. Brewers closer Williams

 Correa’s 2-run HR for Twins caps 4-run 9th vs. Brewers closer Williams

+MINNEAPOLIS (AP) — After the sidewinding offseason that led Carlos Correa back to Minnesota, the star shortstop has endured an concerningly slow start at the plate.

+His swing is finally rounding into form.
+Milwaukee closer Devin Williams can attest.

-MINNEAPOLIS (AP) — Carlos Correa hit a two-run homer for Minnesota to cap a four-run ninth inning off closer Devin Williams, giving the Twins a 7-5 victory over the Milwaukee Brewers on Tuesday night.
+Correa hit a two-run homer to cap a four-run ninth inning off the usually dominant Williams, giving the Twins a 7-5 victory over the Brewers on Tuesday night.

+“Through even the great nights like tonight, or anything that went on earlier this year, he handles it all the same,” Twins manager Rocco Baldelli said, later adding: “By the way, that’s called leadership.”

-Correa crushed a 1-1 changeup from Williams (3-1) into the left-field seats, dropping his bat as he turned to his dugout and tapped his wrist to signal it’s his time, like he did for Houston in the 2021 postseason.
+Correa crushed a 1-1 changeup from Williams (3-1) off the second-deck façade beyond left field, dropping his bat as he turned to his dugout and tapped his wrist to signal it’s his time, like he did for World Series champion Houston during the 2021 postseason.

+“Just didn’t have my stuff today, you know?”
+Williams said.
+“As much as you strive for it, you’re never going to be perfect.”

-Then pinch-runner Willi Castro stole second and raced home — ignoring the stop sign from third base coach Tommy Watkins — on Donovan Solano’s tying single before Correa delivered the walk-off drama.
+Then pinch-runner Willi Castro stole second and raced home — ignoring the stop sign from third base coach Tommy Watkins — on Donovan Solano’s tying single to set up Correa’s 13th career walk-off hit.
+That includes three in the postseason.

+“Correa pointing to his watch, that was probably one of the coolest moments I’ve seen on a baseball field,” Julien said.

-Williams, who gave up just two homers in 60 2/3 innings last season, brought an opponent batting average of .110 into the game.
-The Brewers lost for the first time in 29 games when leading after eight innings and saw their losing streak stretch to five games despite a homer and season-high four RBIs by Christian Yelich.
+Williams, who allowed two homers in a game for the first time in his big league career, had an opponent batting average of .110 entering the day.
+The Brewers fell to 28-1 when leading after eight innings and saw their losing streak reach five games despite a homer and season-high four RBIs by Christian Yelich.

+“When you’re in kind of a tough stretch, that’s just how it goes sometimes,” Yelich said.

+Solano and Correa combined for five RBIs for the Twins, who have 22 runs in the last three games.
+They loaded the bases in the eighth, but Joey Gallo — taken off the injured list before the game — struck out to end it.

-Yelich, the 2018 National League MVP who hasn’t been the same dominant hitter since the broken kneecap that ended his 2019 season, drove in just three runs over his previous 24 games.
-He hit a two-run double off Twins starter Pablo López in the third inning before Rowdy Tellez crushed an RBI single, and his two-out, two-run shot in the seventh against José De León gave the Brewers a 5-2 lead.
+Yelich, who drove in just three runs over his previous 24 games, had three hits.
+He had a two-run double off Twins starter Pablo López in the third inning.
+His two-out, two-run shot in the seventh against José De León gave starter Corbin Burnes and the Brewers a 5-2 lead.

-Yelich and Victor Caratini each had three hits for the Brewers, who squandered another strong start by Corbin Burnes.

-After eight shutout innings to beat Baltimore last week, Burnes was pulled after a leadoff homer by Kyle Farmer in the seventh.
-The right-hander’s ERA (3.44) is a full run higher than in his 2021 National League Cy Young Award season, but he has been deftly holding Milwaukee’s injury-depleted rotation together.

 FAMILY TIME